pcockwell/AuToDo/README.md

 The `user_id` parameter is a numeric value, unique to each user.

+Each of these methods, besides creation, requires the use of HTTP basic authentication using the user's email and password.

 | Method    | Request Type  | URL               | Description                                                                                   |
 | --------- | ------------- | ----------------- | --------------------------------------------------------------------------------------------- |
 | Create    | POST          | /user             | Include a data object as described [here](#user).
 Returns created user.                       |